viveknathani/viveknathani.github.io/src/static/markdown/blog/producer-consumer.md

 «««
 title: the producer consumer problem of life
+date: 2025-05-03
+tags: life
 »»»

 # the producer consumer problem Of life

 May 2025

 “Create more than you consume” is an idea we keep hearing.
 I think this is not exactly possible.
 Because you are almost always consuming things.
 Food.
 News.
 Or even the quiet presence of a tree outside your window.
 Pure creation without consumption feels like a myth.

 Yet, the spirit of the idea holds a lot of weight.
 The world consistently rewards those who produce, whether it’s a product, art, software, or a fresh way of thinking.
 Over time, those who move towards production end up shaping the landscape that others live in.